RockAfeller2013/proxmox_helperscripts/docker/README.md

 ```

-Edit the background , inside the contain console and Insert the following at the end of style.css
+Edit the background , inside the container console, Insert the following at the end of /symhealth/media/style.css and restart

 ```